-Besides the performance measurements such as the Continuity, Infidelity, and Sensitivity are commonly used to describe how meaningful an attribution is.
-In Figure~\ref{fig:char_continuity} the Continuity values are shown for all different approaches.
-The results highlight that all approaches are significantly better than the random approach.
-Furthermore, the figure emphasizes on the combination of the traditional and frequency attribution to provide contiguous attribution maps in the output space.
-It has to be mentioned that the frequency attribution as a standalone can not really compared to the other approaches because the attribution is computed as the difference between the original signal and the optimized signal, which intuitively leads to a less continuous attribution.
+Besides performance metrics, \textit{Continuity}, \textit{Infidelity}, and \textit{Sensitivity} are commonly used to evaluate attribution quality.
+Figure~\ref{fig:char_continuity} presents \textit{Continuity} values for all approaches.
+The results demonstrate that all approaches significantly outperform the random baseline.
+The figure highlights the superiority of combining traditional and frequency attribution for producing contiguous attribution maps in time series space.
+Notably, standalone frequency attribution is not directly comparable to other approaches, as it computes attribution as the difference between the original and optimized signals, which inherently produces less continuous results.

-Figure~\ref{fig:char_infidelity} shows the Infidelity scores, highlighting that the traditional attribution shows higher values.
-Therefore, it is less robust than the frequency-based approaches.
-The results of the combination of both approaches and using only the frequency approach are very similar.
-Therefore, the previous signal optimization directly improves the performance of the traditional attribution, as shown before.
+Figure~\ref{fig:char_infidelity} presents the \textit{Infidelity} scores, demonstrating that traditional attribution exhibits higher values.
+Thus, it is less robust than frequency-based approaches.
+The results for the combined approach and frequency attribution alone are nearly identical.
+This confirms that prior signal optimization directly enhances traditional attribution performance, as previously demonstrated.

-Finally, Figure~\ref{fig:char_sensitivity} shows the Sensitivity values.
-These values provide evidence that small changes in the input significantly change the attribution produced by the frequency-based approaches.
-This is not necessarily a bad outcome, as it means that the frequency-based approaches are sensitive to the information that is not relevant for the classification and adopt the frequency attribution map in a manner such that the irrelevant change gets removed.
-This is not necessarily the case for the traditional attribution.
-However, for more details, a more profound analysis of this outcome is required.
-Furthermore, it has to be mentioned that the differences in Sensitivity are not huge compared to the differences for the remaining metrics.
+Figure~\ref{fig:char_sensitivity} presents the \textit{Sensitivity} values.
+These results demonstrate that small changes in the input significantly alter the attributions produced by frequency-based approaches.
+This \textit{Sensitivity} is not necessarily undesirable, as it indicates that frequency-based approaches detect irrelevant information for classification and adjust the frequency attribution map to remove such changes.
+Traditional attribution does not exhibit this behavior to the same degree.
+However, a more detailed analysis is needed for further interpretation of this effect.
+Additionally, the differences in \textit{Sensitivity} are relatively modest compared to variations observed in the other metrics.